unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/07-fields.md

 <img srcset="/dynamicproduct/images/fields/fixed.jpg 2x" class="padding border">

-For example, if you'd like to store a convertion ratio between two units.
+For example, if you'd like to store a conversion ratio between two units.
 This field can be displayed to customers but it's not necessary in most cases.

 ---